-- 71. Our working expenses have been placed at Rs.
+71. Our working expenses have been placed at Rs.
 1828 crores or an increase of Rs.
 142 crores over the Revised Estimates for the current year.
-This increase in the Working expenses has become necessary to provide for better maintenance of track and rolling stock, fuel requirements for the anticipated increased level of traffic, the normal increments to staff, the throw forward liabilities for the full year of the cost of various benefits sanctioned to staff in the current year, other increase in staff costs and to meet likely increases in costs of fuel (coal, oil, electricity) and stores.
+This increase in the Working expenses has become necessary to provide for better maintenance of track and rolling stock. fuel requirements for the anticipated increased level of traffic, the normal increments to staff, the throw forward liabilities for the full year of the cost of various benefits sanctioned to staff in the current year, other increase in staff costs and to meet likely increases in costs of fuel (coal, oil, electricity) and stores.
 We have also provided for a higher level of appropriation to Depreciation Reserve Fund to the extent of Rs.
 200 crores, as against Rs.
 145 crores in the current year.
-This is in accordance with the phased programme to overtake the requirements of replacement and renewals of track, replacement of rolling stock and plant and machinery, signalling and other assets.
+This is in accordance with the phased programme to overtake the requirements of replacement and renewals of track, replacement of rolling stock and plant and machinery signaling other assets.
 The assessment of requirements of funds in the Sixth Plan for the current replacement and rehabilitation of assets is Rs.
 1300 crores.
 If this is to be achieved, it is necessary to have an increased outlay for this purpose in the budget for 1979-80.
 The appropriation to the Pension Fund is also being increased from Rs.
 50 crores in the current year to Rs.
-65 crores in the next year to meet the present increased level of pensionary liabilities. - 72.
-With the increase in the working expenses and the increased appropriation to funds to which I have just now referred, the Budget for 1979-80 is expected to result in a gap of Rs.
+65 crores in the next year to meet the present increased level of pensionary liabilities.

+72. With the increase in the working expenses and the increased appropriation to funds to which I have just now referred, the Budget for 1979-80 is expected to result in a gap of Rs.
 89 crores between our Revenue and Working Expenses, after providing for full payment of an increased dividend of Rs.
-245 crores to the General Revenues. - 73.
-From these forecasts it will be seen that the Railways will not be able to meet the requirements of funds for the expenditure chargeable to Development Fund, which is normally met from revenue surpluses.
+245 crores to the General Revenues.

+73. From these forecasts it will be seen that the Railways will not be able to meet the requirement of funds for the expenditure chargeable to Development Fund which is normally met from revenue surpluses.
 In the budget year 1979-80 the Development Fund expenditure is expected to be about Rs.
-28 crores which will have to be provided for by taking a loan from General Revenues in the event of a deficit in working results. - 74.
-As mentioned by me earlier, the plan allocations have been stepped up considerably for the year 1979-80, as compared to the current year, to provide for higher levels of outlays on new lines and gauge conversions, as well as track renewals and facilities for repairs and maintenance, besides improving the suburban services.
-It will not be possible to meet this higher allocation without the Railways stepping up generation of internal resources. - 75.
-As the Honourable Members are aware, despite the handsome surpluses of Rs.89.32 crores and Rs.126.23 crores respectively in the last two years, the financial position of the Railways has not substantially improved in view of the heavy indebtedness of the Railways to the General Revenues, largely due to the continuous heavy deficits from 1966-67.
-On the, other hand, in the last few years increases in the costs of materials consumed by Railways have been quite considerable, whereas the railway fares and freights have been maintained at the same level for the last four years in regard to passenger fares and three years in respect of goods freight.
-The inadequacy of Railway Revenues and consequently the Railways' inability to earn surplus in the earlier years have resulted not only in less development but also in unsatisfactory maintenance and the continued use of overaged stock and facilities, leading to frequent breakdowns and difficulties.
+28 crores which will have to be provided for by taking a loan from General Revenues in the event of a deficit in working results.